Arks-Layer/PSO2ENPatchCSV/README.md

 ### Notice
 * If you want to translate a file that's in the "/Files/" directory then you <b>MUST</b> [move the file into another directory](https://github.com/blog/1436-moving-and-renaming-files-on-github) before you translate it.
 The /Files/ directory <b>MUST</b> only contain untranslated files.
+* You can find stuff to translate by using the GLaDOS bot in the #translations-public room on the [PSO2 Discord] (http://discord.gg/PSO2).
+Usage will be in the pinned messages.

 * Maintain the triple quotes and only edit the text inside the quotes.
 * Be sure to take a look at the <a href="https://github.com/Arks-Layer/PSO2ENPatchCSV/wiki"><strong>Wiki</strong></a> page for guides and reminders before sending us your translations.
 * You may create new issues to discuss the translations with other translators.
 Please note that issues not related to translation may be deleted without notice.